Home / Recipes / Fried Spring Onion Noodles

 • Sugar: I personally don’t like the dish that is too sweet.
 Adjust the amount of sugar to your liking.

-• The white part of spring onions takes longer to cook through than the green part.
+• The white part of the scallion takes longer to cook through than the green part.
 I cook them separately to avoid overcooking.

 Q: What can I add to noodles for more flavor?